 The Faculty of Humanities is one of the largest, most diverse teaching and research institutions of its kind in Europe.
-It has a total of 7 departments: Protestant Theology; Languages, Literature and Media (SLM I and II); History; Philosophy; Studies in Culture and Arts; Asia-Africa Studies; and the Institute of Catholic Theology.
+It has a total of 8 departments: Protestant Theology, Languages, Literature and Media (SLM I and II), History, Philosophy, Studies in Culture and Arts, Asia-Africa Studies and Religions.
 Roughly 6,800 students are currently enrolled in 74 bachelor’s and master’s programs, which are taught by over 130 professors and about 300 further instructors.

 Our programs and subjects